Or, How to Love God and How not to Love God

 (Mark 7:1-13)

-This section starts with talk of the Jewish traditions carried on for centuries.
+This section begins with a discussion of Jewish traditions that have been carried on for centuries.
 The Scriptures record that the Jews were given the law from Moses on Mount Sinai.
 However, the Jews were not satisfied with the law itself, saying that it was incomplete.
-They started a tradition called the oral law, which developed into the Talmud.
-So, while the Jews were given the Scriptures in the Torah, their religion continuously developed as the Talmud was developed.
-They use bits of Scripture from the Torah to claim that they were empowered to do this.
+They established a tradition known as the oral law, which developed into the Talmud.
+So, while the Jews were given the Scriptures in the Torah, their religion continued to develop as the Talmud was compiled.
+They use passages from the Torah to claim they were empowered to do this.
 On the way, numerous new traditions were established.

 These traditions include washing hands and forearms before eating, bathing after coming home from the market, and many others, including washing dishes, pots, and couches.
-The Pharisees chastised Jesus because he did not teach his disciples those traditions.
+The Pharisees chastised Jesus for not teaching his disciples those traditions.

-Jesus counters with the prophecy of Isaiah that the people honor Yahweh with their lips, but their hearts are far removed from Yahweh.
+Jesus counters with Isaiah’s prophecy that the people honor Yahweh with their lips, but their hearts are far from Yahweh.
 He tells them that they are teaching as commandments of God the commandments of men.
 Jesus cites the example of the practice of Jews being led to give to the temple what should be earmarked for the care of their parents in adhering to the commandment to honor your father and mother.

 Jesus’s reproof includes the fact that these Jewish traditions established under the Pharisees and other religious leaders led people to reject the word of God regarding honoring their parents in this case and different parts of the word of God in many other instances.
 Jesus calls this process one where tradition makes the word of God void in people’s lives.

-Christian leaders after the apostles did a similar thing.
-Jesus came and taught and established his church led by his apostles.
+Christian leaders, after the apostles, did the same.
+Jesus came and taught and established his church, led by his apostles.
 The Scriptures say that the word of God was given to us by his apostles and prophets.
 But, just like the Jews, shortly after the passing of the apostles, Christian leaders, also tracing their authority to actual Scriptures, claimed that they were in charge of developing Christian doctrine because the original writings of the apostles were also incomplete, a similar process to how Jewish tradition developed.
 Doctrine in the Catholic Church and the whole Christian Orthodox tradition is a combination of reliance on Scripture, traditions developed after the apostles, and the magisterium, which is similar to the Jewish reliance on actual Scripture, traditions developed after Moses, and the Talmud.

-Our concern is for believers believing unscriptural doctrines and what happens to their abundant life, both now and forever.
-Perhaps what is being received by these sheep is not the full truth, but they are still able to have Christ in their hearts and walk in some of the fellowship available to believers.
+Our concern is for believers who believe unscriptural doctrines and for what happens to their abundant life, both now and forever.
+Perhaps what these sheep receive is not the full truth, but they are still able to have Christ in their hearts and to walk in some of the fellowship available to believers.
 That’s not the best, but they are still saved and have some of the knowledge of God.
 In the worst case, however, Jesus warned that these religious leaders could even divert believers from being part of the kingdom to being what he called a son of Gehenna.
 (In the Scriptures, Gehenna is sometimes translated hell.)
 Look at this:

 Woe to you, scribes and Pharisees, hypocrites!
 For you travel around by sea and land to make one proselyte; and when he becomes one, you make him twice as much a son of Gehenna as yourselves.